Take your readers on a heroine's journey

 Also known as an editorial letter or evaluation, this service takes a look at your finished draft from the point of view of the big picture, not the minutiae.

-I will read your manuscript through carefully, focusing on the meaning and structural cohesion of your work, rather than on the sentence or paragraph level.
+I will read your manuscript through carefully, focusing on the meaning and structural cohesion of your work, rather than your content at the sentence or paragraph level.

 This information will be presented to you in a 7-10 page editorial summary (double spaced).

-It is valuable to go through this process and make amendments before you invest in a more extensive developmental edit, or pitch to publishers and agents.
+It can be extremely valuable to go through this process and make amendments before you invest in a more extensive developmental edit, or pitch your book to publishers and agents.

-This service is like the manuscript assessment (above) but is deeper and more involved.
+This service is similar to the manuscript assessment (described above) but is deeper and more involved.

-Here, I'll offer you both an editorial summary of the big picture problems, and detailed in-line notes all through your draft, suggesting specific, granular ways you might fix these issues.
+Here, I'll offer you both an editorial summary of the big picture problems, and detailed in-line notes all through your draft, suggesting specific ways you might resolve the issues.

 I'll work with you to ensure that what is in your head is being clearly conveyed on the page, in a way that is made clear for the reader.